 Not many feelings can beat those you feel just after a massage.
-A good quality massage leaves you feeling warm and relaxed, while at the same time rejuvenated and full of life.
-You may even experience one of the best sleeps you have ever had, following an exceptional massage.
-However, on the following morning, it is a different story.
-The muscle aches and soreness you feel as you get ready for you day are reminiscent of a full body workout rather than a full body massage.
-At this point, it is all too easy to begin panicking and assume something is wrong.
-It is more likely, however, that the massage has done exactly what the masseuse intended.
+A good quality massage leaves you feeling loose and relaxed, while at the same time rejuvenated, open and full of life.
+You may even experience one of the best nights of sleep you’ve ever had, following a massage.

-Before you have your first massage, you may have a very idealized picture of what it will be like.
-The reality may be very different and is certainly different to the occasional back rub given by a friend or a loved one.
-The main purposes of a massage include:
+Before you have your first massage, you may have an idealized picture of what the experience will be like.
+The reality of your experience may be a bit different though, depending on the type of massage therapy you receive.
+The main purposes of a typical Swedish massage done by a professional include:

 - Promoting healing